 The FNB Varsity Cup has long been at the forefront of rugby rules and law innovation.
-Here is all the insight you'll need on how traditional rules and laws are being applied in the 2020 tournament...
+Here's all you need to know about those for the 2021 tournament ...

-The process for the scrum will revert to the current sequence that has been released by World Rugby for all competitions.
+The process for the scrum is the current sequence released by World Rugby for all competitions.

-One strategy break per half for three minutes, between 18th and 22nd minute will be allowed.
-The strategy break only occurs at the FNB Varsity Cup, FNB Varsity Shield and FNB Young Guns competitions.
+One strategy break per half for three minutes, between the 18th and 22nd minutes of matches, will be allowed.
+The strategy break only occurs in the FNB Varsity Cup, FNB Varsity Shield and FNB Young Guns competitions.

 NUMBER OF PLAYERS

-Every team must have 23 players in their match day squad and must have two props and a hooker on the bench.
-The team that causes uncontested scrum must finish the game with 14 players.
-Front-row players must be replaced with other front row players.
+Every team must have 23 players in their match-day squad and must have two props and a hooker on the bench.
+The team that causes uncontested scrums must finish the game with 14 players.
+Front-row players must be replaced with other front-row players.

 RED CARD RULE

-If a red card is given to a player of a team, that team will play for 15 minutes with one less player.
+If a red card is given to a player in a team, that team will play for 15 minutes with one less player.
 The player given the red card will go off the field.
-After 15 minutes another player may go back on to the pitch, but not the player who copped the red card.
+After 15 minutes, another player may go back on to the pitch, but not the player who received the red card.
 The rule will only apply to FNB Varsity Cup and FNB Varsity Shield competitions.

 COMPETITION RULES – POINTS VALUE